3rd-Eden/versions/README.md

 #### Metrics

-Everybody loves stats, thats why we are gathering metrics about the requests and the state of the server.
+Everybody loves stats, that's why we are gathering metrics about the requests and the state of the server.
 These metrics can be accessed through the REST API.

 #### Client API